How OCSA Works

 1. Standards Framework

-OCSA standards operate alongside the UK Government’s Voluntary Code of Practice for Prize Promotions.
+OCSA standards operate alongside the UK Government’s Voluntary Code of Good Practice for Prize Draw Operators.

 All operators seeking OCSA certification must:

-• Meet the requirements of the OCSA Code of Practice, and
+• where applicable, meet the requirements of the OCSA Code of Practice, and

 • Where applicable, meet OCSA Enhanced Standards.